santi-pdp/pase/README.md

 #### Making the trainset statistics file

 The `make_trainset_statistics.py` script will load a certain amount of training batches with the config file we just generated, and will compute the normalization statistics for the workers to work properly in the self-supervised training.
-We use this script as follows:
+For PASE v0.1 we use this script as follows:

 ```
 python make_trainset_statistics.py --data_root data/LibriSpeech/wavs \
 	--data_cfg data/librispeech_data.cfg \
-	--net_cfg cfg/workers+.cfg \
+	--net_cfg cfg/workers/workers.cfg \
 	--out_file data/librispeech_stats.pkl
 ```